The Big Five-O Live: Reception

 Ben Lewis from TUNE!
 FM attended the 5 October show and said "Overall, the concert was brilliant [and] they still sound as good as they ever did."
 Lewis said "It was a marvellous collection of songs that do a great job of representing Cold Chisel as a band."

-Michael Bailey from Sydney Morning Herald reviewed the 11 October show with 4/5 calling the anniversary tour "a remarkable moment".
+Michael Bailey from The Sydney Morning Herald reviewed the 11 October show with 4/5 calling the anniversary tour "a remarkable moment".

 Sean Bennett from The Rockpit reviewed the show in Perth and said "It was a set that all die-hard Chisel fans would have wanted – the huge timeless hits with some rare cuts littered through the night.
 'Four Walls' was exceptional, 'Choir Girl' sublime and the mid-section of 'Cheap Wine', 'Rising Sun', 'My Baby', 'All for You' and 'You've Got Nothing I Want' was fabulous."

 Paul Cashmere from Noise11 attended the 25 October show and said "Australia's greatest ever rock band Cold Chisel smashed out two hours of back-to-back hits and deep cuts" and said it "was one of the most perfectly executed events ever produced."
 Greg Philips from Australian Musician saw the 25 October show and said "The atmosphere and hype under the giant tent was electric … with 10,000 punters of all ages" calling the band "Absolute Aussie Rock legends".
 Michael Dwyer from The Age also reviewed the 25 October show giving it 5/5, calling the show "emotional".

 Pace Proctor from The AU Review attended the 30 October show and gave it 4.5/5 and said, "The performance was a powerhouse, a stacked set of 24 tunes delivered with all the heart and finesse of a band that knows its legacy."